 Mingaladon, Yangon Division

 Pastor A Lin, a preacher and missionary from Palatwa, Chin State, is a faithful man of God who was trained under Thaung Lian.
 He came to southern Myanmar as a bachelor, having a great burden to preach the Gospel of Christ to the Burmese Buddhists.
-After several years alone, he married Hser Moo Eh, a beautiful young lady from his home area, and she joined him in ministry, living in a one-room bamboo hut, in the middle of several widows and all their children.
+After several years alone, he married Hser Moo Eh, a beautiful young lady from his home area, and she joined him in ministry.
 They now have two beautiful children of their own and they take care of twenty orphans who depend on them every day.
 This year they will send two preacher boys to be trained in our Bible college in Yangon.

 Bethany Baptist Church & Orphanage, Cornerstone Baptist College